Bhavya02-cyber/vapt-portfolio/ctf-writeups/OverTheWire/Bandit00-05.md

 file ./*
 cat ./-file07
 ________________________________________
+The password to gain access to the level 05's box is koReBOKuIDDepwhWk7jZC0RTdopnAYKh

 🧠 Key Learnings
 •	Handling special filenames (-, spaces)
 •	Working with hidden files
 •	File type identification using file
 •	Importance of enumeration
 ________________________________________

 🚀 Conclusion
 This challenge demonstrates how fundamental Linux commands are used during reconnaissance and enumeration phases in VAPT.
 Mastering these basics builds a strong foundation for real-world penetration testing.